Courseiva

 Why this answer

 AWS does not support Oracle RAC in a fully supported manner for SAP.
-The best practice is to migrate to Amazon RDS for Oracle or use Oracle single instance on EC2.
-Using AWS DMS with ongoing replication can minimize downtime.
+The best practice is to migrate to Amazon RDS for Oracle (single instance) or use a single Oracle instance on EC2.
+Using AWS DMS with ongoing replication minimizes downtime.

 MCQeasy